Guides for Brides logo

 The Location

 Sikh weddings tend to involve between 500 to 1000 guests, so often the reception is usually held at a large venue which can cater to large numbers of people.
-There are lots of large wedding venues throughout the UK, from multi-purpose ones such as conference centres, to dedicated large wedding venues, including those which cater specifically to Asian weddings.

 The Attire

 At most Sikh weddings, the guests will wear at least some form of traditional dress.
-However, this isn’t the only option.
-Men often wear suits in a variety of colours, whilst women might wear traditional Punjabi dress.
+However, this isn't the only option.
+Men often wear suits in a variety of colours, whilst women might wear a traditional Punjabi dress.
 Here, bright colours are preferred, with blue, orange, brown, green all popular choices.
-Generally, white or very dark colours are best avoided, and it’s also best to avoid bright red as this is a traditional bridal colour!
+Generally, white or very dark colours are best avoided, and it's also best to avoid bright red as this is a traditional bridal colour!

 Whatever your choice of attire, make sure that it's respectful of the occasion - especially if you're attending a religious venue such as a Gurdwara.
 The rules are slightly more relaxed at the reception, but make sure you don't wear anything too revealing.